Leadership, Diversity, and Civil Society

 - Inform and influence policy

 We welcome submissions for individual papers, panel sessions and workshops.
-We are particularly keen to receive proposals for the Conference Track that address external and internal challenges, but we do also welcome papers that address a range of issues relevant to volunteering and the voluntary sector, aligned to the following streams:
+These could include panels devoted to a specific issue, training sessions, and interactive and creative workshops.
+We are particularly keen to receive proposals for the Conference Track, but we do also welcome papers that address a range of issues relevant to volunteering and the voluntary sector, aligned to the following streams:

-- The Conference Track – Leading and changing in critical times
+- The Conference Track – Leadership, diversity, and civil society

 - Democracy and grassroots voluntary action